JSPrismarine/JSPrismarine/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 The following is a set of guidelines for contributing to JSPrismarine and its packages, which are hosted in the [JSPrismarine Organization](https://github.com/JSPrismarine) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
+Make sure to also read the [documentation](documentation/).

 #### Table Of Contents